myTerminal/chrome-extension-helper/README.md

 - `set` - A function that takes in a new value and a callback that is passed with the value when the update is complete
 - `get` - A function that is called with the current value once it is retrieved from storage
 - `load` (optional) - A handler that accepts a value and can handle change to the value.
 Currently, it is used internally to reflect changes on the UI and is not supposed to be used from external code.
+- `read` - A function that reads the current value of the property and loads it using the loader.
+Internally, it's as simple as calling a `get` and using the value in a `load`.

 ## To-do